Estimated reading time: 19 minutes

 Details 12-day itinerary of Arunachal Pradesh

 On arrival at Guwahati airport, we set out for Bhalukpong, a peaceful town at the Assam-Arunachal border.
-Our arrival was a little late, so we chose to explore the beautiful town of Bhalukpong on the first day.
-Nestled beside the Jia Bharali River, it was the perfect place to unwind after the long drive.
+Our arrival was a little late, so we chose to stay in Bhalukpong on the first day.
+If you reach Guwahati early morning, you can proceed to Bomdila directly which is a stunning town enroute to Tawang.
+Nestled beside the Jia Bharali River, Bhalukpong was the perfect place to unwind after the long drive.
 A gentle riverside evening walk gave us our first glimpse into the serene rhythm of Arunachal.

 We stayed in a cosy riverside cottage where the gentle gurgling of the Jia Bharali River lulled us to sleep.

-Next day, early morning, we start our journey to Dirang.
+The next day, early morning, we start our journey to Dirang, another splendid town of Arunachal Pradesh.
 The road to Dirang was wrapped in fog and mystery.
 On the way, we stop at Tipi Orchid Centre, which boasts over 500 orchid species.
 These orchids are in full bloom during the spring season.
 Later, we visited the age-old Dirang Dzong and met friendly locals.
 This Dzong was built in the 9th century, where locals still inhabit.
 We also visit the gompa inside the Dzong.

 In the evening, we visit the serene Thupsung Dhargye Ling Monastery, also known as TDL Monastery, a spiritual and architectural highlight of Dirang.
 The monastery showcases exquisite Buddhist architecture, with detailed murals and traditional design elements that reflect the region’s deep cultural roots.
 Its peaceful, well-maintained surroundings offer a quiet escape, and from the monastery grounds, you can enjoy a breathtaking panoramic view of the Dirang valley below.